Logarithmic regret for episodic continuous-time linear-quadratic reinforcement learning over a finite-time horizon: Problem formulation and main results

 provided that $\mathbb{E}\big[\int_0^T Z^{\psi^\theta}_t (Z^{\psi^\theta}_t)^\top\, \d t\big]$ is invertible.
 This suggests a practical rule to improve one's estimate $\theta$ for the true parameter $\theta^\star$, by replacing the expectations in \eqref{rewrTheta} with empirical averages over independent realizations.
 More precisely, let $m\in \sN$ and $(X^{\psi^\theta,i}_t, \psi^\theta(t,X^{\psi^\theta,i}_t))_{t\in [0,T]}$, $i=1,\ldots,m$, be trajectories of $m$ independent realizations of the state and control processes, we shall update the estimate $\theta$ by the following rule, inspired by \eqref{rewrTheta}: \bb \theta \longleftarrow \bigg( \frac{1}{m}\sum_{i=1}^m \int_0^T Z^{\psi^\theta,i}_t (Z^{\psi^\theta,i}_t)^\trans \,\d t +\frac{1}{m}I \bigg)^{-1} \bigg( \frac{1}{m}\sum_{i=1}^m \int_0^T Z^{\psi^\theta,i}_t (\d X^{\psi^\theta,i}_t)^\trans \bigg), \ee where $Z^{\psi^\theta,i}_t\coloneqq \begin{psmallmatrix} X^{\psi^\theta,i}_t \\ \psi^\theta(t,X^{\psi^\theta,i}_t) \end{psmallmatrix} $ for all $t\in [0,T]$ and $i=1,\ldots,m$, and $I$ is the $(n+d)\t (n+d)$ identity matrix.

-Note that the regularization term $\frac{1}{m}I$ in \eqref{reg_ls} guarantees the required matrix inverse and vanishes as $m \to \infty$.
-The estimator \eqref{reg_ls} can be equivalently expressed as an $\ell_2$-regularized least-squares estimator (see \cite{duncan1992least} for the ergodic LQ-RL problem).
-In fact, let ${\psi^\theta}$ be a given policy, and define the following $\ell_2$-regularized least-squares estimation error for $m$ episodes:
+The regularization term $\frac{1}{m}I$ in \eqref{reg_ls} guarantees the required matrix inverse and vanishes as $m \to \infty$.
+The estimator \eqref{reg_ls} can be equivalently expressed as an $\ell_2$-regularized least-squares estimator, as pointed out in \cite{duncan1992least} for the ergodic LQ-RL problem.